nubomedia/developer-guidelines/docs/tutorial/nubomedia-magic-mirror.md

   }
 ```

->> In addition, in the [client-side](https://github.com/nubomedia/nubomedia-magic-mirror/blob/master/src/main/resources/static/js/index.js), the event `onbeforeunload` is captured to close explicitly the WebSocket.
+>> To handle correctly the WebSocket close, in the [client-side](https://github.com/nubomedia/nubomedia-magic-mirror/blob/master/src/main/resources/static/js/index.js), the event `onbeforeunload` is captured to close explicitly the WebSocket.
 This happens for example when user closes directly the browser (instead of clicking the *Stop* button).
 In the end this a web application, and that situation is very usual.
 Thus, the application should be implemented properly to release the resources.

 ```javascript
 var ws = new WebSocket('wss://' + location.host + '/magicmirror');